 What can be done?
 How can we help?

-Between 2015 and the end of January 2017, over 40,000 Syrian refugees were brought in to Canada under sponsorship schemes.
-During 2018, Canada resettled over 28,000 refugees (not just Syrians), more than any other country.
+Canada has been a leader in welcoming refugees and giving them a chance to thrive.
 Across Canada many groups like ours have joined this effort.
-Canada has been a leader in welcoming refugees and giving them a chance to thrive.
-Locally, Brockville has brought in over 12 families, Perth 4 families, Kemptville 2 families, and Merrickville 1 family.
+Locally, Brockville has brought in over 12 families, Perth 4 families, Kemptville 2 families, and Merrickville 2 families.
 This story has been repeated throughout the country and there have been many examples of successful integration.

 How we are helping